Fighting for Injured Government Employees At Home & Abroad

 - If you sue the company or employer for not providing you coverage if you are injured, the defendant cannot plead:

 - That you assumed the risk when you took the job.

 - Contributory negligence, which is when you were injured partly or fully due to your own negligence.

 - If your employer cannot cover the cost of your injury, they are violating a federal mandate and as such are guilty of a misdemeanor.
 If found guilty, they can be charged up to $10,000, up to a year in jail, or both.

 - If you are injured on the job, you must notify your employer in writing within 30 days of the incident.
-An official claim has to be filed within 1 year of the injury.
+An official claim must be filed within one year of the injury.
 It is very important to keep this time frame in mind.
 If you don’t follow these rules, you may be denied benefits.

 Seek Justice with Help from Ashcraft & Gerel

 No matter where you are in the world, if you are injured abroad while working for the U.S. government, you are entitled to benefits.

 Some of the bigger Department of Defense and Department of State contractors include: